replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

-# Completing Application Setup and Deploying
+# Completing Application Setup with the UI

 This topic describes how to access the Replicated admin console to complete the application setup, run preflight checks, and deploy.